-To ease the stress of a difficult transition, we offer individual and family counseling to refugees and immigrants who are adjusting to life in a foreign country.
-Our therapists are able to help clients attain not only psychological stability, but physical and personal stability in terms of work, school, family relationships, and adaptation to a new culture.
+To ease the stress of a difficult transition, we offer individual and family counseling to refugees who are adjusting to life in Colorado.
+Our therapists are able to help clients attain not only psychological stability, but recover from trauma and transition to healthy work, school, family relationships, and adaptation to a new culture.

 If you are having a life-threatening emergency, or you need immediate assistance, please call 911.